 An older system (especially when maintenance has been neglected) can develop corrosion on the coils that leads to cracks, holes and leaking refrigerant.
 As the refrigerant level drops in your system, it has to work harder and run longer trying to cool your space.
 That can cause the unit to draw too much power and trip the AC circuit breaker.

 If you’ve been noticing a slow decline in your system’s performance, this may be the cause.
 Your AC technician will need to find and fix any refrigerant leaks.
 Or, if they are numerous, replace the coil and/or refrigerant lines.

 The compressor is the heart of your air conditioning system and a failed compressor might mean you need a whole new system.
 This is why you should never keep turning on the AC circuit breaker after it trips, or ignore any of the problems described above.
 Ultimately the strain on the system can lead to an expensive result: failure of the compressor.

 As you may have noticed, many of the problems that cause the AC circuit breaker to trip can be avoided with regular air conditioning maintenance.
 A small investment once or twice a year (depending on your system’s usage) can save you from major headaches down the road.
 Learn more from these helpful resources:

 Do you have older HVAC or commercial refrigeration equipment?
-Due to EPA regulatory changes, R22 refrigerant (the standard used to power AC and commercial refrigeration systems for decades) becomes illegal in less than 3 years.
+Due to EPA regulatory changes, R22 refrigerant (the standard used to power AC and commercial refrigeration systems for decades) is being phased out come January 2020.
 Get informed about how this change impacts you with this information bulletin.
 R22 Refrigerant Phase Out: Do You Need to Replace Your AC?